 Dione Costanzo is a mother of two young adults and was instrumental in founding the Autism Support Network.
 Her youngest son was diagnosed with autism at the age of 3.
 She is most passionate about ensuring every family and individual has access to science-based ABA treatment.
 Dione has a wealth of experience in advocating for ABA treatment and services in BC and is continually supporting other families.
 Dione is a freelance Social Media Director and independent business woman.

 Stephanie Kluch is a mother of 2 children.
 The oldest child was diagnosed at age 3.
-Her family has been running a home based ABA team for 4 years.
-Stephanie is the Vice President of the ABA Advisory in the Surrey School District.
-She expresses that she is so thankful for these veteran parents that advocated, fought, and worked so hard for us to have the ABA support worker program.
-She looks forward to gaining a wealth of knowledge from the ASN board and to give back to the community.
-Stephanie work from home, and is passionate about her kids, sports, and Autism.
+Her family has been running a home-based ABA team for 8 years.
+Stephanie is the President of the ABA Advisory for the Surrey School District.
+She expresses how thankful she is for these veteran parents that advocated, fought, and worked so hard for future parents.
+I have loved gaining a wealth of knowledge from the ASN members and to giving back to the community and parents.
+Stephanie owns and operates an aesthetics business, and is passionate about her kids, sports, and Autism.

 Jason became an activist on a national level when he went to his MP to ask for a National Autism Strategy and Medicare of Autism.
 He later joined the Autism Support Network where he is very helpful with advocacy issues and legal documentation for the organization.